 What is a traumatic brain injury?

 Traumatic brain injury is a result of disruption or loss of function in the brain as a result of outside mechanical force impacting the skull and brain.
 Automobile accidents, falls, assaults/blows, sports-related injuries, and explosive blasts are some of the most common causes of TBI.
-Traumatic brain injury starts with a primary brain injury, which is the immediate result of the outside force.
+Traumatic brain injury starts with a primary brain injury / head injury, which is the immediate result of the outside force.
 This causes focal or diffuse brain injury patterns.
 However, TBI has a secondary phase of injury that evolves over time.
 This delayed injury is characterized by a complex cascade molecular and biochemical events that lead to neuroinflammation, brain edema, and delayed neuronal death.